MohitGupta0123/MRI-Image-reconstruction-using-kspace/readme.md

 # K-space Explorer Online

 **An educational tool to get hands-on experience with the k-space and the effects of various modifications on the resulting image after an inverse Fourier transform.**

 **[Follow this link to run the online version (hosted on Streamlit cloud)](https://kspace-explorer.streamlitapp.com/)**

 ![Demo](docs/demo.gif)

+**Live Image Reconstruction.**

 ![Demo](docs/fourier_reconstruction.gif)

 **K-space Explorer Online** is the experimental browser based version of [K-space Explorer](https://github.com/birogeri/kspace-explorer).
 The online version does not require any installation, and it can be used on any device capable of running a modern browser.